 To help your tutor help you, bring a description of the assignment and anything you have written for that assignment.
 You do not have to bring a full draft to the session.
 In fact, some of the most helpful sessions occur when the tutor helps you to brainstorm to get started on writing!

-Papers cannot be dropped off for feedback, editing, or proofreading.
+Papers cannot be edited by the Writing Commons.
 Peer writing assistants do not discuss grades or “do the writing” for the student.

 Click on "Schedule an Appointment" to schedule your session today!

 - Choose "In Person Appointment" session for a face to face session with a tutor at our location on the 4th floor of the library.